Explore Study Abroad in Switzerland: What It Means to Thrive

 We want our young people to nurture relationships, experience happiness, find purpose, engage deeply, and develop mastery.
 We want them to care about the world they live in and to develop the skills and knowledge to make an impact in the areas in which they are most interested.
 We want our young people to have strong self-awareness and identity.
 Ultimately, we want them to "Live Worldwise"

 As a result, we developed Ignite: Switzerland.
-This is a programme we believe will provide incredible opportunities for learning and fun, challenge and joy, and most importantly, will give young people the skills to thrive.
+This study abroad programme offers a holistic learning approach we believe will provide incredible opportunities for learning and fun, challenge and joy, and most importantly, will give young people the skills to thrive.

 REFERENCES